 The Philippine economy grew by 6.8 percent on average in 2016, according to the National Economic and Development Authority (NEDA).
 It only slowed down in the last quarter of 2016 and in the first quarter of 2017 due to a government in transition after the elections.

 Reuters says that “Duterte has promised to spend up to $180 billion over six years to build and modernize railways, airports, seaports and roads” to make sure the economy’s growth is sustainable and inclusive.
 The government believes that this would further economic growth and it would “help offset the impact of protectionist U.S. policies on remittances from overseas Filipinos and on American investment in business process outsourcing to the Philippines, a vital sector for the economy.”

-3. Identity theft and other data security problems are practically non-existent in the Philippines.
+3. Outsourcing to the Philippines is a safe decision because identity theft and other data security problems are practically non-existent in the Philippines.

-For outsourcing companies that handle sensitive information for their clients, the existence of a data privacy law, stringent policies on device use inside offices, and the inherent trustworthiness of Filipinos contribute to the overall attractiveness of the Philippines as an outsourcing destination.
+For outsourcing companies that handle sensitive information for their clients, the existence of a data privacy law, stringent policies on devices used inside offices, and the inherent trustworthiness of Filipinos contribute to the overall attractiveness of the Philippines as an outsourcing destination.